Sebastian Kosch

 I’ve co-founded a small software company with a focus on discrete optimization; our tools are used for admissions and rotation scheduling at the largest medical residency programs in Canada.

 Based in Vancouver and in the Rhineland, where I grew up.
 Previously lived and studied in Toronto.
-I’m a husband and a dad.

 π΅π§ββοΈπΊοΈπ±πποΈοΈ